-Plan Description
+Fund Description

-The Plan is registered on the register of managed investment schemes under the FMCA as a KiwiSaver scheme.
-This means the operation of the Plan is governed by both the FMCA and the KiwiSaver Act.

-The FMCA and the KiwiSaver Act may be amended from time to time and any such amendment may impact on the Plan.
-Each person who becomes a Member of the Plan will be bound by the terms of the Plan.
+The Funds are registered on the register of managed investment schemes under the FMCA as a managed investment scheme.
+This means the operation of the Funds is governed by the FMCA.
+The FMCA may be amended from time to time and any such amendment may impact the Funds.
+Each person who becomes an investor in a Fund will be bound by the terms of the Fund.